 - When you're ready to make the rolls: Preheat the oven to 375 degrees.

-- After it rests, removed the cover and add the 2 eggs, 1 tsp baking soda, 1 tsp baking powder, and the 1/2 tsp salt.
+- After it rests, remove the cover and add the 2 eggs, 1 tsp baking soda, 1 tsp baking powder, and the 1/2 tsp salt.
 Mix it all well with clean hands.
 It's really the best way to make sure the eggs mix in well.

 - Place more flour on the counter and roll the dough out on it.
 You may need to add more flour or nonstick spray as you go but be careful not to add too much flour or you'll dry them out.

 - Roll your dough to about 1/2 inch thickness and work it into a clean rectangle shape.
 You may need to trip edges to get a rectangle.
 Odd shapes don't roll as well.

 - Melt the 1/2 cup of butter for the filling and and spread it slowly onto the dough.
 Carefully spread the butter to the edges but remember it can quickly escape!

 - Sprinkle the cinnamon and sugar evenly over the dough and butter.

 - Roll the cinnamon rolls.
 I usually start with the short side of the rectangle and work towards the opposite side.
 Roll them slowly and smooth out the dough a little between rolls so you get even rolls.
 This takes a little practice.
 If your dough starts sticking to the counter, use a rubber spatula to gently separate it from the counter.